Asana, Inc.: Software

 Asana is a software-as-a-service platform designed for team collaboration and work management.
 Teams can create projects, assign tasks, set deadlines, and communicate directly within Asana.
 It also includes reporting tools, file attachments, calendars, and goal tracking.

 In 2022, Asana released features for team organization; this included My Goals, Automatic Progress Updates, and integrations for Google Workspace and Figma.

-In October 2024, Asana launched AI Studio to help companies customize their AI agents to perform jobs and actions across product development stages and workflows.
+In October 2024, Asana launched AI Studio to help companies customize their AI agents to perform jobs and actions across product development stages and workflows.Asana launched "AI Teammates", which works with Work Graph, a proprietary data model.

 API and integrations

 In April 2012, Asana released its API to third-party developers.
 Asana's open API provided a means to read and input information and create programmed automation within the app.
 The Asana API is a RESTful interface, allowing users to update and access much of their data on the platform.

 In April 2021, Asana launched Asana Partners, which allows for cross-platform integration with its project management software.

 In July 2021, Asana launched an app for Zoom.
 The Asana app can be opened within the video-conferencing software Zoom.

 In 2023, Asana launched product capabilities focused on generative artificial intelligence.